-The entire Station Area is currently zoned Manufacturing (M) by the city.
-The M zone generally allows any combination of manufacturing, office and commercial uses as long as 25 percent of the total project involves an industrial use.
+The entire Project Study Area is currently zoned Manufacturing (M) by the city.
+The M zone allows any combination of manufacturing, office and commercial uses as long as 25 percent of the total project involves an industrial use.
 Natural resource extraction and high-impact commercial uses (those uses which would result in significant amounts of traffic or noise) are allowed conditionally in the M zone.
 New residential construction, churches and schools are not permitted although other community and public facilities are allowed under certain conditions.
-A number of the properties within the Station Area and north of Stubb Street have been designated by the city as (Metro) Title 4 Employment Lands; none of the Station Area has been designated as Title 4 Industrial Lands.
+A number of the properties within the Project Study Area and north of Stubb Street have been designated by the city as (Metro) Title 4 Employment Lands; none of the Project Study Area has been designated as Title 4 Industrial Lands.
 The Employment Land designation means that retail uses are limited to 5,000 square feet per building or 20,000 square feet for multiple retail uses.
-As part of this project, amendments to the M zone have been drafted that will help clarify existing requirements and improve enforceability of the chapter.

-Additional amendments also are applied to the Station Area specifically to support and implement the Tacoma Station Area Plan.
-The recommended amendments are described in Section 5 of this Plan and in Appendices D and E.
+As part of this project, the city is considering amendments to the M zone that will help clarify existing requirements and improve enforceability of the chapter.
+Additional amendments may also be applied to the Project Study Area specifically to support and implement the Tacoma Station Area Plan.
+These potential amendments are described in Section 5 of this Plan and in Appendices F and G.

-The Station Area has a number of unique strengths and weaknesses that affect future redevelopment opportunities in the area.
+The Study Area has a number of unique strengths and weaknesses that affect future redevelopment opportunities in the area.
 These include:

 - The area is adjacent to but physically separated from several adjacent neighborhoods, including the Sellwood Moreland neighborhood in Portland to the west and north, the Ardenwald neighborhood in Milwaukie to the east and Downtown Milwaukie to the south.
-While the Ardenwald and Sellwood Moreland neighborhoods include residents who could potentially take advantage of future amenities and/ or retail shopping opportunities in the Station Area, those residents face physical barriers to accessing the area, including McLoughlin Boulevard, the Springwater Corridor berm and rail lines on the eastern edge of the Station Area. - Downtown Milwaukie represents both opportunities and barriers for future redevelopment of the Station Area.
-Improved connections to the Downtown could provide workers in the Station Area with better access to Downtown shopping and other opportunities.
-At the same time, the Downtown will compete with the Station Area for the location of future office or other non-industrial businesses.
-Given the importance of the City's Downtown to the community's economic success, competition between the two areas should be avoided. - Limited access to the Station Area and the physical barriers described above represent constraints to development of significant retail, commercial and residential uses within the Station Area.
-Noise and other factors associated with nearby rail facilities also represent constraints to residential development within the portion of the Station Area east of McLoughlin Boulevard. - Rail facilities serving the Station Area provide a unique regional asset for businesses located within the area.
-They provide direct access to rail freight movement to locations within and outside the Station Area.
-Regional highway facilities within or close to the Station Area (McLoughlin Boulevard and OR 224) provide similar opportunities for freight moved by truck.
+While the Ardenwald and Sellwood Moreland neighborhoods include residents who could potentially take advantage of future amenities and/ or retail shopping opportunities in the study area, those residents face physical barriers to accessing the area, including McLoughlin Boulevard, the Springwater Corridor berm and rail lines on the eastern edge of the study area. - Downtown Milwaukie represents both opportunities and barriers for future redevelopment of the Study Area.
+Improved connections to the Downtown could provide workers in the study area with better access to Downtown shopping and other opportunities.
+At the same time, the Downtown will compete with the study area for the location of future office or other non-industrial businesses.
+Given the importance of the City's Downtown to the community's economic success, competition between the two areas should be avoided. - Limited access to the study area and the physical barriers described above represent constraints to development of significant retail, commercial and residential uses within the Study Area.
+Noise and other factors associated with nearby rail facilities also represent constraints to residential development within the portion of the Study area east of McLoughlin Boulevard. - Rail facilities serving the Study Area provide a unique regional asset for businesses located within the area.
+They provide direct access to rail freight movement to locations within and outside the study area.
+Regional highway facilities within or close to the study area (McLoughlin Boulevard and OR 224) provide similar opportunities for freight moved by truck.